phbraz/Linjq/README.md

 # LINJQ — Language Integrated Java Query

+I was a bit sick of Java and how it handles collections and how you interact with them.
+If you're coming from .NET, this should feel really familiar to LINQ, hence the play on the project name.
+With that out of the way, please feel free to use it and provide suggestions for improvements if you ever find this repo.

 LINQ-style fluent query API for Java 21+.
 Build composable queries over any `Iterable`, execute in-memory or plug in your own backend (e.g. SQL) via the provider model.

 - **In-memory** — Use `from(iterable)` (static import) or `Queryable.from(iterable)`; runs in memory with lazy iteration where possible.